 Statement of sympathy from the Mayor, Councillor Nicholas Trimble

-“On behalf of the council, I would like to convey deepest sympathies to his wife Leona, his children Julie-Anne, Leona, Willie and Kathryn and their wider family circle at this time.
+“On behalf of the council, I would like to convey our deepest sympathies to Margaret’s children Helen and Ian, son-in-law Neil, granddaughter Emma and their wider family circle at this time.